-The journal only accepts the online submission, through open journal system as well as e-mail to the managing editor at email@example.com (until the end of 2017).
+Manuscript submission.
+The journal only accepts online submissions, through open journal system.
 The manuscript must be accompanied by a cover letter containing the article title, the first name and last name of all the authors, a paragraph describing the claimed novelty of the findings versus current knowledge; and a list of five suggested international reviewers (title, name, postage address, email address).
 Reviewers must not be subject to a conflict of interest involving the author(s) or manuscript(s).
 The editor is not obligated to use any reviewer suggested by the author(s).

 Submission of a manuscript implies that the submitted work has not been published before (except as part of a thesis or report, or abstract), and is not being considered for publication elsewhere.
 When a manuscript was written by a group, all authors should read and approve the final version of the submitted manuscript and its revision; and agree on the submission of manuscripts for this journal.
 All authors should have made substantial contributions to the concept and design of the research, acquisition of the data and its analysis; drafting of the manuscript and correcting of the revision.
 All authors must be responsible for the quality, accuracy, and ethics of the work.

+Preparing the manuscript.
 Please make sure before submitting that: The manuscript is proofread several times by the author(s), and is criticized by some colleagues.
 The language is revised by a professional science editor or a native English speaker.
 The structure of the manuscript follows the guidelines (sections, references, quality of the figures, etc).
 Abstract provides a clear view of the content of the paper and attracts potential citers.
-The number of cited references complies with the limits set by this journal (around 20 for research papers and 150 for review articles).
+The number of cited references complies with the limits set by this journal (around 20 for research papers).

 All manuscripts must be written in clear and grammatically correct English (U.S.).

-The manuscript should be as short as possible, with the abstract 200 words.
-Manuscript of original research should be written in no more than 8, 000 words (including tables and picture), or proportional with articles in this publication number.
-The review articles will be accommodated, while, short communication should be written in about 2, 000 words, except for pre-study (can longer).
+The manuscript should be as short as possible, with an abstract of 200 words.
+Manuscript of original research should be written in no more than 8,000 words (including tables and figures), or proportional to articles in this publication number.
+The review articles will be accommodated, while, short communication should be written in about 2,500 words, except for pre-study (can longer).
 For a research paper, the manuscript should be arranged in the following sections and appear in order: Title, Abstract, Keywords (arranged from A to Z), Running title (heading), Introduction, Materials and Methods, Results and Discussion, Conclusion, Acknowledgements, and References.
 For reviews and short communications, it is accommodated.

-The title of the article should be written in compact, clear, and informative sentence, preferably not more than 20 words.
+The title of the article should be written in compact, clear, and informative sentences, preferably not more than 20 words.
 Name of author(s) should be completely written, especially for the first and the last name.
-Name and institution address should also be completely written with street name and number (location), postal code, telephone number, facsimile number, and email address.
-We choose local names in Bahasa Indonesia for universities in Indonesia.
-The mention of "graduate program", "undergraduate program", "post-graduate program", "master program", "doctoral program" should be avoided in the name of institution.
-Manuscript written by a group, author for correspondence along with address is required (marked with "").
+Name and institution address should also be completely written with street name and number (location), postal code, telephone number (O), facsimile number (O), and personal email address.
+For Indonesian universities, we use local names.
+The mention of "strata” program, should be avoided.
+Manuscript written by a group, author for correspondence along with address is required (marked with "♥").
+Manuscript written by a group, author for correspondence along with address is required.
 The title page (first page) should include title of the article, full name(s), institution(s) and address(es) of the author(s); the corresponding authors detailed postage and e-mail addresses, and phone and fax numbers.

 Abstract A concise abstract is required (about 200 words).
 The abstract should be informative and state briefly the aim of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, thus it must be able to stand alone (completely self-explanatory).
 References should not be cited, but if essential, then cite the author(s) and year(s).
 Abbreviations should be avoided, but if essential, they must be defined at their first mention.

-Keywords are about five words, covering scientific and local name (if any), research theme, and special methods which used; and sorted from A to Z.
+Keywords are about five words, covering scientific and local names (if any), research themes, and special methods used; and sorted from A to Z.